Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 \paragraph{Related work}

-Soil mechanics is often characterised by empirical shear stress–slippage relationships, derived from massive amounts of experimental data~\cite{Bekker, wong2022theory}.
-To obtain this relationship, one must determine the deformation of soil elements and, using nonlinear stress–strain relationships (i.e., the soil model), calculate a complex 3D stress field resulting in soil–track interaction forces.
-Due to the difficulty of deriving a full theoretical model of soil–track interaction, simplified analytical soil models are typically developed to capture the key physics, often under the assumptions of homogeneous soil and a uniformly distributed load along the tracks.
+Soil mechanics is often characterised by empirical shear stress-slippage relationships, derived from massive amounts of experimental data~\cite{Bekker, wong2022theory}.
+To obtain this relationship, one must determine the deformation of soil elements and, using nonlinear stress-strain relationships (i.e., the soil model), calculate a complex 3D stress field resulting in soil-track interaction forces.
+Due to the difficulty of deriving a full theoretical model of soil-track interaction, simplified analytical soil models are typically developed to capture the key physics, often under the assumptions of homogeneous soil and a uniformly distributed load along the tracks.
 At the macroscopic level, the interaction forces between the track and the soil result in motion and slippage.
 Although traction and lateral forces can be used in the integration of dynamic models~\cite{Ahmadi2000}, track slip can also be associated to purely kinematic effects by comparing the odometry-based track velocity to the sprocket wheel's speed.

-In this direction, different authors proposed an extended Kalman filter~\cite{Ahn97, Zhao2024} or a least squares approach~\cite{Song2004} to identify, in real time, the soil–track slip parameters.
+In this direction, different authors proposed an extended Kalman filter~\cite{Ahn97, Zhao2024} or a least squares approach~\cite{Song2004} to identify, in real time, the soil-track slip parameters.
 Moosavian \etal{}~\cite{Moosavian2008} proposed approximating the \emph{longitudinal} slip as an exponential function of the \textit{turning radius}, resulting in an approximation that proved effective at low speeds.

 In the papers mentioned above, longitudinal slip estimation is compensated through a feed-forward controller using a kinematic model, where the angular speed of the driving sprockets is calculated at each time step and sent to the low-level controller as a set point.
 Piccinini \etal{}~\cite{Piccinini2023} take a different avenue, using neural networks to predict lateral slippage for wheeled vehicles.
+On a similar line, more recently, \cite{lupu2025magicvfm} proposed learning a rapidly tunable model of residual dynamics and disturbances, where a deep neural network maps terrain features and vehicle states to the current actuation matrix.